CBDOO at your service

 The causes of the disease, which consists of an inflammation of the walls and deep layers of the digestive tract, can be traced back to several factors:

-• Genetic factors The NOD2/CARD15 gene is associated with the disease;
+• Genetic factors: the NOD2/CARD15 gene is associated with the disease;

 Studies focusing on the gut's failure to produce an essential fatty acid as a cause of the disease[1], have also opened up new avenues in the search for other possible treatments.
 Oxidation - the production of cell-damaging free radicals - is also a source of inflammation.